Jayanth24/COVID19CountryDiseasePredictor/README.md

 ![Number of Clusters v.
 Silhouette Score (for all number of reduced features)](clusteringImages/image5.png)

 Using NumPy functions, we then obtained the (number of reduced features, number of clusters) pair that produced the clustering with the maximum Silhouette Score.
-The resulting pair that was obtained was (1 reduced feature, 1 cluster), which produced a maximum Silhouette score of 0.9691749073272797).
+The resulting pair that was obtained was (1 reduced feature, 2 clusters), which produced a maximum Silhouette score of 0.9691749073272797).
 For this clustering (1 reduced feature and 2 clusters), we generated the corresponding cluster assignment on the entire dataset (with all features).
 A visualization of this assignment is shown below.

 ![Clustering Distribution for 1 Reduced Feature, 2 Clusters](clusteringImages/image6.png)